General Regulation I - Definitions

-Pro-Vice-Chancellor (Arts & Humanities) Pro-Vice-Chancellor (Science) Pro-Vice-Chancellor (Social Sciences & Health)
+Executive Dean (Arts & Humanities) Executive Dean (Business) Executive Dean (Science) Executive Dean (Social Sciences & Health)

 (i) "The University Statutes" means the Statutes of the University of Durham scheduled to the Universities of Durham and Newcastle upon Tyne Act 1963 as subsequently amended.
 The University Statutes are published in the University Calendar.

 (j) "The University" includes all of the University estates and in addition recognised Colleges, Licensed Halls of Residence, and Durham Students' Union premises.

 (k) "Head of College" means the Master or Principal of a maintained College, a recognised College, or a Licensed Hall of Residence.

 (l) "Student" means any person admitted to the University under Section II of the General Regulations and any other person registered as a member of the University for the purpose of full-time, part-time or occasional study, including those paying a Continuation Fee.

 (m) "Required to withdraw".
 A student who is required to withdraw from the University ceases to be a member of the University from the date of the withdrawal.
 From that date the student may not reside in the University or have access to any of its facilities, academic, social or sporting.
 Nor may a student enter for any further examinations without the special permission of the Senate.

 (n) "Member of the University" includes all members of the staff of the University and of the Recognised Colleges and Licensed Halls of Residence, and all students.